WillCheney/Expo-weighted-GC-content/README.md

 # Expo-weighted-GC-content
-##Calculates and generates a graph for an exponentially weighted average of a DNA or RNA transcript.
+## Calculates an exponentially weighted average for GC-content in a DNA or RNA transcript.

 Dependencies: